-The aim of this project is to raise the interest of a wide ranging public for contemporary art and to point out the newest creative tendencies in the collective thinking of art.
-On a larger scale, the project tends to describe the language of art in the nearest future and thus to foresee the monetary value of the art of tomorrow.
+The aim of this project is to raise the interest of a wide-ranging public for contemporary art and to point out the newest creative tendencies in the collective thinking of art.
+On a larger scale, the project tends to describe the language of art in the nearest future.
 The task is to create an innovative digital game in the cross-cutting genres of arthouse, educational and serious game.

 As interactive media, digital games have a great potential to integrate people into fields that would otherwise not meet their interest.
 The game would develop the creative skills of players and teach them the current trends in digital art.
 The game would also collect the results of players forming a database of artistic means that will lead to scientific conclusions about future art.
 In the meantime, the game would project the inheritance of art from the age of modernism into the digital world by teaching the player to recognize it (for instance, pixel aesthetics is a successor to cubism and constructivism).

-Key words: knowledge society, knowledge value chain, modernism, hidden culture codes, ICT product development, intellectual capital, creative industries.
+Keywords: knowledge society, modernism art, culture codes, ICT product development, intellectual capital, knowledge transfer.

 PostDoctorate Research Project